Taekwondo in India: Aruna Singh Tanwar

 Aruna Tanwar is an Indian Para Taekwondo athlete and two time Olympian from Haryana.
 She is currently ranked World No.4 in the W-49 kg | K43 | and World No. 30 in the W-49 kg | K44 event category of World Para Taekwondo Events.
 She qualified to represent India at the 2024 Summer Paralympics at Paris, her second Olympics.

 Kashish Malik

 Kashish represented India in the 2018 Asian Games where she crashed out in the quarterfinals.
 She has bagged medals at various international events like, Malaysia Open G1 Tournament, Asian Games Invitation Tournament, President Cup, Fujairah Open 2018 and Israel Open 2018.

 Aman Kumar Kadyan

 Aman Kumar Kadyan is a Taekwondoin based out of Haryana and has represented India at various national and international events.
 He competes in -54 kg and currently holds -18 Rank in the world.

+Atul Raghav

+Atul Raghav is a renowned Taekwondoin based out of Ghaziabad and has represented India at various national and international events.
+Atul's brightest moment under the sun though came in the year 2020 when he bagged a bronze medal in the 2020 G-2 Fujairah Dubai.
+He is also a national referee and a sports management professional working to improve the sports conditions in India.
+In 2021, he was appointed as the brand ambassador of Ghaziabad Municipal Corporation.
+In January 2025, he was appointed as the delegate of Viksit Bharat Young Leaders Dialogue where he pitched the vision of Making India a Fit and Sporting Nation by 2047 to Prime Minister Narendra Modi, top Ministry officials at Bharat Mandapam, New Delhi.